 This step is optional, but I encourage you to do it anyway.
 You don’t want to find out the hard way that something is wrong with the image that you created.

 Back on the DBE Welcome screen, click the Check Archive Integrity button to launch a new wizard.

 Browse to find the disk image that you created.
 DBE also keeps a list of archives that you have made, so you can just select it from the list.

 Depending on the size of the archive, it may take several minutes to verify its integrity.
-Go refill that coffee or maybe play an online flash game.
+Go refill that coffee.

 If all goes well, the verification should complete without errors.